Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Proposed Method

 \subsection{Preparing Multiple Expert Policies}

-To prepare multiple expert policies, we define the following performance measure of a control policy $\mu$ for a system with system parameters $\xi\in\Xi$.
+To prepare multiple expert policies, we define the following performance measure of a control policy $\mu$ for a system with a system parameter $\xi\in\Xi$.

 where $\tilde{x}$ denotes an initial state given for the evaluation and $H$ denotes the evaluation horizon.
 We define a control policy $\mu$ as performing poorly on a system with $\xi$ when $G(\mu|\xi)$ is below a given threshold $d$.
-In this study, several representative points $\{\xi^{(j)}\}_{j=1}^{M}$ are manually selected from $\Xi$, and expert policies are learned for the corresponding simulated systems.
-To ensure coverage of the parameter space $\Xi$, we construct a sufficient number of expert policies such that, for any grid point $\xi \in \Xi_{\text{grid}}(\subseteq\Xi)$, at least one expert policy performs well on the system with $\xi$.
-The development of a practical method to automatically select representative points $\{\xi^{(j)}\}_{j=1}^{M}$ remains future work.
+In this study, several representative points $\{\xi^{(j)}\}_{j=1}^{M}$ are heuristically selected from $\Xi$, and expert policies are learned for the corresponding simulated systems.
+To improve coverage of the parameter space $\Xi$, we prepare multiple expert policies such that, for any $\xi \in \Xi_{\text{grid}}(\subseteq\Xi)$, at least one expert policy is expected to achieve acceptable performance on the system with $\xi$, where $\Xi_{\mathrm{grid}}$ denotes a discretized subset of $\Xi$ used for evaluation.
+The development of a practical method to automatically select representative points $\{\xi^{(j)}\}_{j=1}^{M}$ remains an important direction for future work.

+{\it Remark:} Note that this finite-horizon measure $G(\mu|\xi)$ is used only for evaluating expert policies.
+The discount factor $\gamma$ is omitted to evaluate control performance uniformly over the entire trajectory, since discounting may obscure differences in later-stage behavior, particularly in tasks that require long transient behaviors before stabilization (e.g., swing-up pendulum tasks).